University of Gothenburg

 Events

 Events at GGBC bring biodiversity science to a wider audience within and outside of academia.
-Follow us in social media and sign up for the GGBC newsletter to never miss a GGBC event.
+Follow us on social media and sign up for the GGBC newsletter to never miss a GGBC event.

 Annual Biodiversity Lecture

-The GGBC hosts one major lecture on biodiversity every autumn.
-This event is intended for both GGBC members and the general public.
-The aim is to bring a high-profile biodiversity researcher or researchers to Gothenburg to engage the public and encourage enthusiasm for the natural world.
+The GGBC hosts one major lecture on biodiversity every year.
+This event is intended for both our members and the general public.
+This annual event brings a high-profile biodiversity researcher or researchers to Gothenburg to engage the public and encourage enthusiasm for the natural world.

 This event is partially funded by the strategic research area Biodiversity and Ecosystem services in a Changing Climate (BECC).